apache/pulsar-site/docs/concepts-overview.md

 description: Key features of Pulsar.
 ---

-Pulsar is a multi-tenant, high-performance solution for server-to-server messaging.
+Pulsar is a multi-tenant, high-performance solution for distributed streaming and server-to-server messaging.
 Originally developed by Yahoo, Pulsar is under the stewardship of the [Apache Software Foundation](https://www.apache.org/).

 ## Key features